cps-sei/dmplc/docs/tutorial/README.txt

 example-02.bug1: Same as example-02 but with a bug introduced in the collision avoidance protocol.

+example-02-expect: Same as example-02 but used to test expect specifications, log generation, and log analysis.

 example-03: This is similar to example-02 but has 9 nodes moving in a loose 3x3 grid formation -- one (leader) in the center of the grid and the remaining eight (followers) surrounding it on all sides.
 All nodes